TEAMMATES/teammates/devdocs/settingUp.md

 * **Google App Engine SDK** [version 1.9.27]
 * **GitHub** : Used to host the repo and code reviewing.
 * **Gradle** : Build and dependency management tool.
+* **CheckStyle, PMD, FindBugs, ESLint** [all latest stable versions]: Static analysis tools for code quality check.
+The details of these tools can be found in [this document](staticAnalysis.md).
 * [**PowerPointLabs**](http://PowerPointLabs.info) [Sister project]: Used for creating demo videos.
 * Optional: [**HubTurbo**](https://github.com/HubTurbo/HubTurbo/wiki/Getting-Started) [Sister project]:
   Can be used as a client for accessing the GitHub issue tracker.